kjmayer/ENSOvsMJO/README.md

-# Exploring the Relative Contribution of the MJO and ENSO to Midlatitude Subseasonal Predictability with an Interpretable Neural Network
+# REPO FOR: Exploring the Relative Contribution of the MJO and ENSO to Midlatitude Subseasonal Predictability with an Interpretable Neural Network

+# Transparent Data Use and Repository Guide

+Welcome to the repository for exploring the relative contribution of the Madden-Julian Oscillation (MJO) and El Niño Southern Oscillation (ENSO) to midlatitude subseasonal predictability using an interpretable neural network.
+We prioritize transparent data use, ensuring reproducibility and clarity in our research.
+The data preparation and preprocessing are detailed in the `./preprocessing` directory, where various notebooks calculate modes and indices, such as SST anomalies, AL index (Z500 anomaly), ENSO index (ONI anomaly), and MJO indices.

+## Using This Repository:

+Explore our training scripts in the `./training` directory, with the main training script located at `./training/trainANN_gordon.py`.
+To navigate the key functionality, visit the `./utils` directory.
+For figures, refer to the corresponding notebooks in the `./interpret` and `./explore` directories.

 ## File System: